 Types of internal construction

 If the filling of a sleeping bag was unstructured, it would accumulate at some points and at others cold spots would be created.
 That is why the bags are made with different compartments.
-Separator partitions can usually be in the form of H, the simplest segmentation.
+Partition separators can normally be H-shaped,the simplest segmentation.
 The partitions are H-shaped parallels thus preventing the fill from moving.
-Another type of separation is trapezoidal, whose shape prevents the filling from moving and also avoids cold spots without padding.
+Another type of separation is trapezoidal,whose shape prevents the displacement of the filling and also avoids cold spots without filling.
 As the partitions are not straight between the outside and the inside of the bag it is guaranteed that there will always be a layer of filling between the inside and the outside.
-Syntheticly insulated bags can also be layered.
+Synthetically insulated bags can also be built in layers.
 If a sack is built in layers, two or more, each layer is overlapping maximizing thermal efficiency.
 An example would be a sack with three layers.
 Layers would work like this:

 Specific adaptations